tdiprima/threejs-playground/docs/glsl-shaders/mix-em.md

 **"Interpolate"** refers to the process of **estimating** values between two known values based on a linear or non-linear relationship.
 It involves determining intermediate values within a range to achieve a smooth transition or progression.

 **"Transpose,"** on the other hand, is a term used in linear algebra and matrix operations.
 It refers to the operation of **rearranging** the rows and columns of a matrix, effectively flipping it along its diagonal.
 The transpose of a matrix is obtained by **swapping** its rows with its columns.

-### Deprecations

-Scripts "build/three.js" and "build/three.min.js" are deprecated with r150+, and will be removed with r160.
-Please use ES Modules or alternatives: https://threejs.org/docs/index.html#manual/en/introduction/Installation three.js:1:9

 <br>